 Under Plan B, the City will make the following contributions per month per eligible employee toward the Flexible Benefits Amount for health insurance.
-These amounts include the PEMHCA statutory minimum contribution PERS minimum employer contribution (MEC) as required by state law, regardless of the year or amount, if enrolled in PERS medical insurance.
+These amounts include the PEMHCA statutory minimum contribution as required by state law, regardless of the year or amount, if enrolled in PERS medical insurance.